-Before you start with soldering you need to make sure you have proper tools and equipment.
-You need a soldering iron or preferably soldering station.
-You also need a solder.
-It is good to have a wet sponge and brass sponge.
-You can use one of those, but for beginners, I suggest to use both of them.
-Soldering iron stand is also useful to leave hot iron in a secure position.
+Before you start with soldering, you need to make sure you have the proper tools and equipment.
+It would be best if you had a soldering iron or preferably a soldering station.
+It would help if you also had a solder.
+It is good to have a wet sponge and a brass sponge.
+You can use one of those, but for beginners, I suggest using both of them.
+A soldering iron stand is also useful to leave hot iron in a secure position.
 The iron stand will help you not to burn something.
 Protection gloves and glasses for protecting eyes are also useful.

-You also need to make sure that smoke that comes from the solder is not inhaled.
-You can use ventilation to blow the smoke away from you or you can use a mask.
+It would help if you also made sure that smoke that comes from the solder is not inhaled.
+You can use ventilation to blow the smoke away from you, or you can use a mask.
 People usually use ventilation, a light fan that just blows the smoke away from your face.

 Soldering Tips For Beginners

 Preheat soldering iron to 600 – 700°F (315-370°C).
 That’s good starting heat, and then you can adjust the soldering station to desired heat.
 In other words, it is good to invest in soldering stations that can adjust soldering heat.
 It is better to use high heat for a shorter time than low heat for a longer time.
 Holding the iron longer on the circuit board can destroy it.
 Because of that, use high heat, which can apply solder in a second.

 For soldering, wires always add some tin on the tip before soldering.
 That will help in heating time, and you won’t burn anything by waiting for the copper to heat.
 With tin on the iron, it will heat much faster.
 That is because tin on the iron acts as a thermal conductor, which exposes more surfaces to heat.